benedictdebrah/Data-Analytics-project-2/README.md

 - Manipulating data and Performing EDA
 - An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity
--Presentation file to present to clients
+- Presentation file to present to clients

 ## More about this project and a steps taken can be found on this article below :